 Metropolitan's core business is structured around the sale of treated and untreated water through the importation of water.
 To conduct this core business, Metropolitan must develop and maintain a network of supportive facilities, which includes conveyance facilities, storage facilities, treatment facilities, and other associated infrastructure.
 Metropolitan must also undertake additional responsibilities such as regional planning, design, water quality monitoring, maintenance, permitting, and other tasks necessary to provide a reliable supply of treated and untreated water.
 The Board and Member Agencies have expressed an interest in evolving Metropolitan's role in the region for financial sustainability purposes and to foster further development of local supply and storage options to address the reduced reliability of imported supplies.
 With the whiplash of alternating severely dry and severely wet weather, water demands and supplies follow a similar fluctuation and can disrupt necessary revenue streams.
 While the current Business Model has successfully facilitated the delivery of safe and reliable water for decades, adjustments to Metropolitan's business model could improve the ability of Metropolitan to serve the needs of its Member Agencies in the face of a changing climate and the level of investment necessary to prepare Metropolitan for the future.
-Metropolitan will be discussing the purpose, desired outcome, and components of the Business Model with the Board and Member Agencies in 2024.
-This is intended to involve reviewing Metropolitan's current Business Model, identifying the problem statement, evaluating the role Metropolitan may take moving forward, and determining how the existing Business Model should be updated and revised to address Metropolitan's problem statement and goals.
-As a twodirectional process, some Business Model decisions may impact other CAMP4W components at the same time as those components may inform the Business Model decisions.
+Metropolitan will be discussing the components of the Business Model with the Board and Member Agencies in 2024.
+As a two-directional process, some Business Model decisions may impact other CAMP4W components at the same time as those components may inform the Business Model decisions.